Welcome to Plant Week: Our guide to all things indoor plants, including tips for beginners, advice on care, and tons of plant-spo.

 Plant care: Like a succulent, sweetheart hoya needs well-draining soil and minimal water, but how about sun?
 Bright indirect light is the ticket.
 Allow that soil to dry out well between drinks, but utterly dry soil may take a negative toll on the plant.

 We're not going to lie, the ponytail palm tree (Beaucarnea recurvata) is not a palm nor a tree.
-It only gets to 4 feet tall as a houseplant, but it looks like a tree with its thick "trunk" tapering off on top, and ribbony leaves growing to 3 feet long from the "canopy."
+It only gets to four feet tall as a houseplant, but it looks like a tree with its thick "trunk" tapering off on top, and ribbony leaves growing to three feet long from the "canopy."
 Unique and fascinating, they are related to Joshua trees.
 They are easy care and drought tolerant.

 Tips for using kitty litter: Don't just buy any kitty litter to use in creating soil.
 Today, you can find kitty litter made of any a number of products, some of which are not appropriate for soil.
 Use only kitty litter made from calcined clay, a substance made from clay fired in a furnace.
 This helps the clay to remain absorbent but makes it slow to break down.

 Plant care: You overwater these plants at your peril and theirs, since keeping their soil wet is the quickest way to kill them.
 They need fast-draining soil and a pot with multiple drain holes.
-Sit in bright indirect sun and only water when the top 2 inches of soil are completely dry.
+Sit in bright indirect sun and only water when the top two inches of soil are completely dry.
 Water even less in winter.

 Aloe (Aloe vera) is an attractive trunkless succulent that doubles as a medicinal plant.
 The gel in those puffy leaves take the sting out of burns.
 The thick, fleshy leaves fan out from the plant's center, each with toothed leaf margins.
 Aloe vera is known for its drought resistance, and gardeners swear that it thrives on neglect.
 It will not tolerate standing water or wet soil, however.